BabarZKhan/Kiwi-compiler-HLS/README.md

 # Kiwi-compiler-HLS

 # Overview
-Kiwi is open source: you can download a source snapshot from HERE.
-(However there are still many bugs and a stable release is a few month's away!).
-Demo at FPL 2017, September, Ghent.

 The Kiwi project aims to make reconfigurable computing technology like Field Programmable Gate Arrays (FPGAs) more accessible to mainstream programmers.
 FPGAs have a huge potential for quickly performing many interesting computations in parallel but their exploitation by computer programmers is limited by the need to think like a hardware engineer and the need to use hardware description languages rather than conventional programming languages.

 # Asymptotic Background Motivation for FPGA Computing